dhis2/dhis2-mobile-ui/docs/showcase-application.md

 1. **Ensure Java is Installed**:

-    - The demo application requires the Java Runtime Environment (JRE) to run.
+    - The Showcase application requires the Java Runtime Environment (JRE) to run.
     - Download and install Java from the [official website](https://www.java.com/en/download/) if you haven't already.

 2. **Extract the ZIP File**: